Room Selection for Current Students

 Applicants will be notified by 5 p.m.
 April 28th 2021 whether they are assigned to a single room.

 This form is NOT for any student with an approved housing accommodation of a single room unless they wish to forgo their housing accommodation assignment; likewise, it is not for the 3-person single semi-suites in the new residence hall as that is a group application process.

 Students interested in living in the French, German or Spanish House should click here for the application, due April 22nd.
 Preference is given to students needing to fulfill major or graduation requirements of language house residency.
 Applicants will be notified by 5 p.m.
 April 28th whether they are assigned.

 Students in the honors program are eligible to apply for honors program housing residency in the new residence hall.
 Click here for the application, due March 19.
 If approved, you may indicate preferred roommates/suite-mates or be administratively assigned.
 Applicants will be notified by 5 p.m.
 March 26th whether they are assigned.

-Honors program housing is in the new residence hall, and it requires residents to have suite-mates.
+Honors program housing is in the new residence hall, and it requires residents to have 1 roommate, and potentially 2 suite-mates.

 Click here for details about the new residence hall, including pictures, floor plan layouts, and information.